THE Tax Law Institute |1717 N Street NW |STE 1|Washington, DC 20036 |+1(202) 800-9230

 The John F. Dean Apprenticeship

 The program covers the following seven (7) topical areas.
 Included in the cost are all classes, tutorial services and Mock Trials.
-There are no additional fees beyond the initial cost of the program.
+There are additional fees and charges beyond the cost of the basic course of study.Visit webpage, https://taxlawinstitute.com/, to gain awarness of the full breath and scope of this course of study and its costs.

 A. Representation Before the United States Tax Court